DesignerlyLoop: Forming Design Intent through Curated Reasoning for Human-LLM Alignment: Acknowledgment about the Use of LLM

 \subsection{Limitation and Future Work}

 Several limitations should be noted.
 First, our evaluation tasks focused on design scenarios that benefit from iterative reasoning and multi-node AI interaction, which may not generalize to domains where tasks are more constrained or require minimal reasoning, such as simple layout adjustments or single-step content generation.
-Future work could explore the applicability of \DL{} across diverse design domains and task types.
-Second, our user study was conducted in controlled, short-term sessions.
+Future work could explore the applicability of \DL{} across diverse design domains and task types. ~ Second, while our study involved participants with design background and prior experience with LLM-based creative tools, not all participants were expert-level or professional designers.
+Variations in design seniority and practice may have shaped how the system was used, and thus the findings should be interpreted cautiously when generalizing to professional design contexts.
+Future work should examine \DL{} with clearly defined expert populations and longer-term engagement to assess its support for advanced workflows and professional standards. ~ Third, our user study was conducted in controlled, short-term sessions.
 Participants’ engagement with cognitive scaffolds and reasoning nodes might differ over prolonged or repeated use, where factors such as cognitive fatigue or learning effects could emerge.
-Third, the current design of reasoning nodes and prompt chaining was informed by theory and prior literature on cognitive scaffolding, but its optimal configuration remains unexplored.
+Finally, the current design of reasoning nodes and prompt chaining was informed by theory and prior literature on externalized scaffolding, but its optimal configuration remains unexplored.
 Future work could investigate adaptive or personalized node arrangements that dynamically adjust complexity, guidance, and feedback based on user expertise or task difficulty.